ordinals/ord/docs/src/guides/collecting.md

 As a general note, receiving ordinals in an unsupported wallet is not dangerous.
 Ordinals can be sent to any bitcoin address, and are safe as long as the UTXO that contains them is not spent.
-However, if that will is used to send bitcoin, it may select the UTXO containing the ordinal as an input, and send the inscription or spend it to fees.
+However, if that wallet is then used to send bitcoin, it may select the UTXO containing the ordinal as an input, and send the inscription or spend it to fees.

 [windsok](https://github.com/windsok) has kindly written a guide to creating an `ord`-compatible wallet with [Sparrow](https://sparrowwallet.com/), available